ishandutta2007/sitemap-generators/README.md

 ----

-#summary A collection of links to tools and code snippets that generate Sitemap files.
+# summary A collection of links to tools and code snippets that generate Sitemap files.

-= Web Sitemap Generators =
+## Web Sitemap Generators

 The following are links to tools that generate or maintain files in the XML Sitemaps format, an open standard defined on [http://sitemaps.org/ sitemaps.org] and supported by the search engines such as Ask, Google, Microsoft Live Search and Yahoo!.
 Sitemap files generally contain a collection of URLs on a website along with some meta-data for these URLs.
 The following tools generally generate "web-type" XML Sitemap and URL-list files (some may also support other formats).

 Please Note: *Google has not tested or verified the features or security of the third party software listed on this site*.
 Please direct any questions regarding the software to the software's author.
 We hope you enjoy these tools!

-== Server-side Programs ==
+## Server-side Programs

   * [http://enarion.net/google/ Enarion phpSitemapsNG] (PHP)
   * [http://code.google.com/p/googlesitemapgenerator/ Google Sitemap Generator] (Linux/Windows, 32/64bit, open-source)